-When I first get on horse, I try not to override the horse so I can see what they’ll do just kind of working under me.
+When I first get on a horse, I try not to override the horse so I can see what they’ll do just working under me.
 I don’t want to pressure the horse.
 Bad habits and a lack of confidence can develop if you jump on expecting to win the first weekend out.
 You want to build trust over time and not rush into the stress of forcing things in a competitive setting.
 Some horses are totally forgiving when they’re miscued a little bit but others are not at all.
-Some horses will start to react negatively to miscues and mistakes after just 3 or 4 times, while others will keep doing exactly what they were trained to do even if they’ve been cued incorrectly 50 times.
+Some horses will start to react negatively to miscues and mistakes after just three or four times, while others will keep doing exactly what they were trained to do even if they’ve been cued incorrectly 50 times.
 It just depends on the horse’s attitude and personality.

-It goes without saying that when a person has a nice horse that they let you try, be respectful of them and their property.
-They are letting you ride a horse that they’ve probably put a lot of time and effort into caring for and training.
+It goes without saying that when a person has a nice horse they let you try, be respectful of them and their property.
+They are letting you ride a horse they’ve probably put a lot of time and effort into caring for and training.

-I believe that a pre-purchase exam from a very qualified veterinarian is important for both the buyer and seller.
+I believe a pre-purchase exam from a very qualified veterinarian is important for both the buyer and seller.
 I’ve always wanted to be aware of every little thing going on with my horses, so I want to know if there’s a need for maintenance or an issue that could develop due to the age or conformation of the horse that I should be aware of and plan for as we move forward together.
-If everyone’s on the same page with the vet check then there aren’t surprises later.
+If everyone’s on the same page with the vet check, there aren’t surprises later.

 Robert Lewis, DVM, at Elgin Veterinary Hospital in Elgin, Texas, is where I prefer to go for my vet checks.
 It’s very rare that a horse does not have anything at all come up in the vet check, particularly a horse that is a performer.
 I’d rather take one with a few issues I can manage that can go win.
 A good vet can give you some objective feedback and help you weigh your considerations.